src-d/blog/content/post/deduplicating_pga_with_apollo.md

 This CC is the first obtained for the second threshold, thus plotted without artificial vertices - and as you can see the number of edges relative to the number of vertices has exploded.
-In order to show that `Apollo` didn't only group seemingly copy-paste files, we not only plotted the communities, but also the groups of vertices sharing a filename.
+In order to show that `apollo` didn't only group seemingly copy-paste files, we not only plotted the communities, but also the groups of vertices sharing a filename.
 As you can see, while vertices sharing a name seem to have hashed more often to the same buckets, that was not necessarily the case, and